If your dog is running away from you all of a sudden without any clear reason, it is important to investigate why is he doing this.

 If your dog is trying to communicate something with you when they run away from you, they will run away, and return, run away, and return repetitively to ensure you are following them.

-Your Dog is Running From You Because They Recall a Negative Experience
+They Recall a Negative Experience

 For example, if you accidentally cut the quick when trimming your dog’s nails the last time, they may run when they see you grab the nail clippers this time.

 If your dog is running from you because they recall something negative, be patient and slowly work with them to overcome their negative association by creating a positive one.

 For example, if your dog is afraid of the nail clippers, you might start by leaving them on the floor with a treat beside them so that your dog can investigate without fear.

 They Are Running Towards Something

-Your dog may run from you because they are running towards something.
+Your dog may run from you because they are running toward something.
 For example, your dog may have spotted a dog friend across the dog park!

-Your dog is no different from you in this type of situation, and assuming that you are safe, allow your pup to be happy and enjoy themselves!
+Your dog is no different from you in this type of situation, and assuming you are safe, allow your pup to be happy and enjoy themselves!

-Your Dog is Running From You Because They Are Running Away From Something
+Dog Is Running Away From Something

-For example, you may be holding the hand of a neighborhood child who is rambunctious and who scares your dog.
+For example, you may be holding the hand of a neighborhood child who is rambunctious and scares your dog.